-CPP Panels at the Eastern APA in 2013 and at the Central and Pacific APA Meetings in 2014
+CPP Panels at the Central and Pacific APA Meetings in 2014

-The Committee on Public Philosophy will be sponsoring three upcoming panels, one at each of the divisional meetings.
-The first will be in December of 2013 at the Eastern APA meeting.
-The second will be at the Central APA and the third at the Pacific APA, both of which wil take place in 2014.
+The Committee on Public Philosophy will be sponsoring two upcoming panels, one at each of the divisional meetings.
+The first will be at the Central APA and the second at the Pacific APA, both of which wil take place in 2014.